Skip to main content

 FileChange

-tb_worlds/worlds/sim_house_enhanced.sdf.xacroNew enhanced world (3m walls, PBR + colors)
+tb_worlds/worlds/sim_house_enhanced.sdf.xacroNew enhanced world (3m walls, PBR + color fallbacks)

 tb_worlds/launch/aruco_marker_spawner.launch.pyNew ArUco spawner with temp SDF and delay